dob9601/jointhedots/README.md

 jointhedots works by reading a "jtd.yaml" manifest file located within your dotfile repository.
 The manifest contains a mapping of file to installed location (amongst other things), allowing for JTD to automatically install configurations. `pre_install` and `post_install` commands can also be specified, allowing for additional control over installation.

-**WARNING: Be very careful about installing untrusted dotfiles.
+**WARNING: Be very careful about installing dotfiles via untrusted manifests.
 The pre_install and post_install blocks allow for (potentially malicious) code execution**

 ## Roadmap
 - Don't overwrite existing configs unless `--force` flag specified